-Department: Bible & Theology Program: Theology Credits: 3 Prerequisite(s): Old Testament History & Literature and Systematic Theology I
+Institute for Biblical & Theological Studies Program: Theology Credits: 3 Prerequisite(s): Old Testament History & Literature and Systematic Theology I

 Course methodology includes reading and discussion of the doctrine of God, man, the world, sin and creation as viewed in the Old Testament, with special emphasis given to the covenants.
 This seminar has limited enrollment.